Graphiques-Digitale/silverstripe-seo-metadata/README.md

 ### From ZIP ###

-* Place extracted folder `silverstripe-seo-metadata-{version}` into `silverstripe-seo-metadata` in the SilverStripe webroot
+* Place the extracted folder `silverstripe-seo-metadata-{version}` into `silverstripe-seo-metadata` in the SilverStripe webroot
 * run `~/dev/build/?flush`

 ## Template Usage ##